Granite is a sticky surface to clean. Sticky as in tricky.

 Many of us dream of living in newly updated homes where granite counter tops span the kitchen.
 Granite makes a beautiful statement but can be a nightmare to clean.

-Although fairly heat and scratch resistant, granite, like glass and wood, is a sensitive material and needs its own cleaning manual.
+Although fairly heat-and-scratch resistant, granite, like glass and wood, is a sensitive material and needs its own cleaning manual.
 Many people assume granite can be maintained with any all-purpose cleaner on the market.
 However, these cleaners often contain harsh chemicals like ammonia that can scratch and damage the granite’s surface.
+But don’t fear.
+It’s still possible to do a deep clean without damaging your counter tops.

 Here’s how to safely clean your granite:

-To begin with, it is not easy to see dirt on granite.
-That’s why we always advise our customers to feel the surface before cleaning – and our team members from The Maids do the same thing.
+- To begin with, it is not easy to see dirt on granite.
+That’s why we always advise our customers to feel the surface before cleaning – and our team members from The Maids do the same.
 Use a microfiber cloth to dust the surface first.
 These cloths lift dirt instead of pushing it into the corner and are a safe alternative to scratchy paper towels.
+Once you’ve done that, you’re ready to clean your granite counters.

-Follow up with a pH-balanced cleaner.
+- Follow up with a pH-balanced cleaner.
 Bleach, window cleaners and most all-purpose cleaners will damage the granite’s sealant.
+Additionally, you don’t want to use ammonia, vinegar, or lemon cleaners on your granite.
+While these products work wonders on other materials, they have too much acid for granite and can eat away the surface.
 Using a pH-balanced detergent will eliminate streaks while removing dirt.
 Try mixing a small amount of pH-balanced dish washing soap with water in a quart-sized squirt bottle.
-If you want to make your granite surfaces germ free and restore their natural beauty, try adding a ¼ cup of isopropyl rubbing alcohol to the mixture.
+If you want to make your granite counters germ free and restore their natural beauty, try adding a ¼ cup of isopropyl rubbing alcohol to the mixture.
 This inexpensive cleaner will leave them streak-free and shiny.

 Click here to find out how you can win $300 toward a first time clean!
 (Winner must be in a serviceable postal/zip code)